arunav-b/exploring-react/README.md

     npm i --save lodash
   ```

-- **[Joi](https://hapi.dev/module/joi/)**: joi lets you describe your data using a simple, intuitive, and readable language.
+- **[joi](https://hapi.dev/module/joi/)**: joi lets you describe your data using a simple, intuitive, and readable language.
 It allows you to describe your data for both input and output validation, as part of a hapi HTTP server or standalone.

   ```
     npm install @hapi/joi
+  ```

+- **[Formik](https://jaredpalmer.com/formik/docs/overview)**: Formik is a small library that helps you with the 3 most annoying parts:

+  - Getting values in and out of form state
+  - Validation and error messages
+  - Handling form submission

+    ```
+        npm install formik --save
     ```

 - **[FlipMove](https://www.npmjs.com/package/react-flip-move)** : For CSS Animations for adding/removing items